stefanfortuin/4anime.to-scraper/README.md

 # Usage

 ```
---show show name with dashes in between
+--download / -d Downloads the given show, defaults to downlaod all of the episodes
---info show name with dashes in between
+--info / -i Prints the info of a given show
---episode defaults to all of them
+--episode / -e Download a specific episode from a show
---threads specify the amount of threads
+--threads / -t Specify the amount of threads with which you want to download with
 ```

 # Example

 ```
-python 4anime.py --show high-school-fleet --threads 5
+python 4anime.py -d high-school-fleet -t 5 / --download high-school-fleet -threads 5
-python 4anime.py --show dororo --episode 3
+python 4anime.py -d dororo -e 3 / --download dororo --episode 3
 ```

 ```
-python 4anime.py --info joshikausei
+python 4anime.py --info joshikausei / -i joshikausei

 Title:           Joshikausei
 Episodes:        2